Gene Weingarten: Awards

 In 2014, Weingarten was awarded the National Society of Newspaper Columnists' Ernie Pyle Lifetime Achievement Award.

-Indian food remarks

-On August 19, 2021, Weingarten published a column in The Washington Post of foods he dislikes, including hazelnuts, sweet pickles, and "Indian food", which he described as "the only ethnic cuisine in the world based entirely on one spice."
-Padma Lakshmi criticized Weingarten and The Washington Post for publishing content with racist undertones.
-Celebrities of South Asian descent Meena Harris, Mindy Kaling and Salman Rushdie also publicly criticized the piece.
-On August 23, the Post added a correction to the article which clarified, "India’s vastly diverse cuisines use many spice blends and include many other types of dishes."

 Personal life

 Weingarten has lived in many places on the East Coast.
 His first residence in the Washington D.C. area was in Bethesda, Maryland.
-Starting in 2001 he lived in the Capitol Hill neighborhood of Washington, D.C., with his wife, Arlene Reidy, an attorney, but in a column published August 10, 2017, announced that the marriage had collapsed.
+Starting in 2001 he has lived in the Capitol Hill neighborhood of Washington, D.C., with his wife, Arlene Reidy, an attorney, but in a column published August 10, 2017, announced that the marriage had collapsed.
 He has since made several references to a girlfriend in online chats, and at least one column, and in his chat of June 2, 2019, revealed that his girlfriend was Rachel Manteuffel, a 36-year-old editor and fellow writer for The Washington Post.
 He has two children, Molly Weingarten, a veterinarian, and Dan Weingarten, a cartoonist.

 Weingarten has stated he is an atheist.
 He is an amateur horologist.